obstar/tg-homework/README.md

 * Are manual test cases assessed/marked by priority and severity?
 * What is the % coverage of the e2e automation?
 * What is the compile and build time/How long devs need to wait for new build?
+* What level/quality and how many bugs goes to production?

 ## Improvements/QA process
 0. Put some(or analyze) metrics in place: